-Our complaints policy
+1. Our complaints policy

-We are committed to providing a high-quality legal service to all our clients.
+1.1 We are committed to providing a high-quality legal service to all our clients.
 When something goes wrong, we need you to tell us about it.
 This will help us to improve our standards.

-If you have a complaint, please contact the person named in the engagement letter sent to you at the start of your matter (the investigator), with the details.
-His/her name can be found in the final paragraph of the section headed ‘responsibility for work’.
-We have eight weeks to consider your complaint.
+1.3 We have a total of eight weeks to consider your complaint.
 If we have not resolved it within this time you may complain to the Legal Ombudsman.

-What will happen next?
+2. What will happen next?

 - We will then investigate your complaint.
 This will normally involve the investigator reviewing your matter file and speaking to the member of staff who acted for you.

 - The investigator may then invite you to a meeting to discuss and hopefully resolve your complaint, or will write to you, or ask the member of staff who acted for you to do so.
-He/she will do this within 14 days of sending you the acknowledgement letter.
+They will do this within 14 days of sending you the acknowledgement letter.

 - We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint, and explaining our reasons.